 I want my Robert Grahams.

 For those who don’t know, Robert Graham is a clothing design house known for gorgeous dress shirts, the ones made famous by Eric Stonestreet on Modern Family.
-Over the years, my wonderful wife has bought me a veritable wardrobeful of amazing Robert Grahams.
+Over the years, Deb has bought me a veritable wardrobeful of amazing Robert Grahams.

 But they never fit.